BilkentCompGen/valor/README.md

 Set the variables in the src/Config.java file.
 These are needed by the Java executables.

+* You should set the READ_LENGTH, FRAG_SIZE, CLONE_MEAN, and CLONE_STD_DEV from the data.

+* INV_MAX_SIZE and INV_MIN_SIZE are user specific.

+* The rest will be set automatically.

 -- Set the read information

-parameter: READ_DIST (length of each read)
+parameter: READ_LENGTH (length of each read)

-parameter: READ_SIZE (max length of a normal segment)
+parameter: FRAG_SIZE (max length of a normal segment)

 -- Set the physical statistics of clones.
 Changing these variables adaptively can improve the performance.

-parameter: NORMAL_SIZE (minimum size of an expected clone)

-parameter: MEAN (expected average of clone size: 150K for BAC and 40K for FOSMID)
+parameter: CLONE_MEAN (expected average of clone size: 150K for BAC and 40K for FOSMID)

-parameter: STD_DEV (expected standard deviation of the clones)
+parameter: CLONE_STD_DEV (expected standard deviation of the clones)

-parameter: UP_CRITERIA (maximum accepted clone size)
+parameter: CLONE_MAX (maximum accepted clone size)

-parameter: DOWN_CRITERIA (minimum accepted clone size)
+parameter: CLONE_MIN (minimum accepted clone size)

--- Set the iversion information.
+-- Set the inversion information.
 It is suggested to run the algorithm on narrowed ranges of inversion length.

-parameter: MIN_INVERSION_SIZE (minimum size of an inversion, should be at least 2*NORMAL_SIZE)
+parameter: INV_MIN_SIZE (minimum size of an inversion, should be at least 2*NORMAL_SIZE)

-parameter: MAX_INVERSION_SIZE = (maximum size of an inversion)
+parameter: INV_MAX_SIZE = (maximum size of an inversion)

-parameter: GAP (allowed gap between split clones)
+parameter: INV_GAP (allowed gap between split clones)

-parameter: OVERLAP (overlap between split clones)
+parameter: INV_OVERLAP (overlap between split clones)

-parameter: LIMIT (limit used for updating the read support, suggested to be the same as extension wing or max segment size)